 Excise tax was designed with equity in mind.
 In 1925, this tax was enacted as a Maine law.
 At that time, the Legislature decided that the fairest tax assessment would be based on what the manufacturer suggests it sell for.

-This law has remained in effect for more than 85 years to ensure that everyone who drives the same vehicle pays the same amount of tax.
+This law has remained in effect for nearly 100 years to ensure that everyone who drives the same vehicle pays the same amount of tax.

 WHERE CAN A TOWN GET THE MSRP?

 There are several resources for the MSRP that will provide the information on the retail price of a vehicle.
 New vehicles are required to have a window sticker and the window sticker must be must be presented on first time registrations.

 For used cars, individuals and municipalities can use the NADA Guide, the New Car Cost Guide, the Automobile Red Book and the Automobile Blue Book to determine the MSRP of a vehicle.

 Many towns have adopted software based on the Automobile Red Book and can use the VIN number to determine the MSRP of that vehicle.

 PLEASE NOTE: The State of Maine Property Tax Division only provides quotes to the Municipal Tax Collector, not to individuals.